 - You can’t get a tenancy until you are 18 years old, so if you are under 18, you won’t be able to rent a place to live and will need to make other arrangements

 - If you can get a tenancy, make sure you can afford the deposit and the bills before signing anything.
 It is always better to try and save up before leaving so you have a ‘nest egg’ to rely on for the first few weeks or months while you are settling in

-- If you are planning on leaving home and have nowhere to go, call your local authority.
+- If you are planning on leaving home and have nowhere to go, contact your local authority (RCT Council – Homelessness Advice and Support).
 If you are under 18, they are obliged to find you accommodation, but it may take time so try not to move until something is secured for you

 Don’t take any chances when leaving home and always have a plan in place.
 If you are worried, talk to your family or carers, friends or call a helpline like Meic or Childline, who can offer advice and support.